Skip to main content

 How do I start an appeal for a denial from original Medicare?

-Start your appeal by following the appeal instructions listed on your MSN.
+Start your appeal by following the appeal instructions listed on your Medicare Summary Notice (MSN).
 This includes circling the denied service listed and filling out the shaded section at the end of the MSN.
 Then, send your appeal to the Medicare Administrative Contractor (MAC) within 120 days of the date on your MSN.
 (The MAC’s name and address are listed in the shaded section of your MSN.)
 This will start your appeal.
 The MAC should make a decision within 60 days.
 If the appeal is successful, the service or item will be covered.

-How do I start an appeal for a denial from my Medicare Advantage plan?
+How do I start an appeal for a denial from my Medicare Advantage Plan?

 • If you have already received the care that is being denied, you should have the denial on your EOB.
-An appeal of this decision is called a “post-service appeal.”
+An appeal of this decision is called a post-service appeal.

 • If the denial is for a service or item that you have not yet received, you should get a Notice of Denial of Medical Coverage from your plan.
-An appeal of this decision is called a “pre-service appeal.”
+An appeal of this decision is called a pre-service appeal.

 • For a post-service appeal, your plan should make its decision within 60 days.